bradgillap/somewhereinbetween/README.md

 [![https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime](dotnet.png "Dot Net 6 Required")](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime)

-### Wabbajack
+### Wabbajack Mod installer

-Wabbajack is the program that will install all of the mods based on my list.
+Wabbajack is the program that will install all of the mods based on my list and complete the automation.

+[Download WabbaJack](https://www.wabbajack.org/#/) and save it to an empty folder on your computer.

 Important Mods you should know about: This is an important section you should not forget.
 Go in-depth on core mods and talk about important mods the user should know about.
 It can be overwhelming for the user to just be thrusted into a completely modded world without knowing what's even included and possible.